asimovpp/oft/README.md

 # What is OFT

 Overflow Tool (OFT) is an LLVM based tool for predicting Scaling bugs – errors that only manifest at large scale simulations, in terms of number of parallel workers or input size.
 OFT can analyse applications to identify and instrument potentially overflowable integer instructions.
-Running the the instrumented application at a few small scales can show trends in integer value scaling and reduce the false positive rate of the static analysis part.
+Running the instrumented application at a few small scales can show trends in integer value scaling and reduce the false positive rate of the static analysis part.

 OFT is described in more detail in (reference TBD).